RIPE Database Terms and Conditions

 In the Terms and Conditions, the following terms shall be understood to have the meanings assigned to them below:

 RIPE NCC - Réseaux IP Européens Network Coordination Centre.
-A membership association under Dutch law operation its registered office in Amsterdam, the Netherlands.
+A membership association under Dutch law operating its registered office in Amsterdam, the Netherlands.

 RIPE community - RIPE (Réseaux IP Européens) is a collaborative forum open to all parties interested in wide area IP networks in Europe and beyond.
 The objective of RIPE is to ensure the administrative and technical coordination necessary to enable the operation of a pan-European IP network.